francisngo/data-structures-and-algorithms/src/info/queue-data-structure.md

-# What is a queue data structure?
+# What is a Queue data structure?

 A queue is an ordered collection of items that follows the FIFO (First In First Out), also known as the first-come first-served principle.
 The addition of new elements in a queue is at the tail, and the removal is from the front.
 The newest element added to the queue must wait at the end of the queue.